snacktavish/TreeToReads/README.md

 -   Art

 (can be run without Art if you want to generate mutated genomes, but not reads)
-- Samtools (to output sorted bam files instead of sam)

 python packages
 -   Dendropy